denniswon/evm-indexer/README.md

 ### .env configuration

-- For testing historical data query using browser based GraphQL Playground, set `EtteGraphQLPlayGround` to `yes` in config file
+- For testing historical data query using browser based GraphQL Playground, set `GraphQLPlayGround` to `yes` in config file

 - For processing block(s)/ tx(s) concurrently, it'll create `ConcurrencyFactor * #-of CPUs on machine` workers, who will pick up jobs submitted to them.